Matutozi/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 0x13.
-C - More singly linked listsn this task introduces more exercises to further understanding of linked lists
+C - More singly linked lists
+This task introduces more exercises to further understanding of linked lists